BrendanGCollins/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 Project was tested with lighthouse to ensure accessibility and performance was to a high quality.
 I ran a test for mobile pages and another for desktop pages.
 Results are posted below.

+I have also tested the site by manually clicking through all available links to ensure they are working correctly.
+I have included the results of this test in a table below.

 ### Validator Testing

 - HTML